Logging#

 Log rotation#

 Ray supports log rotation of log files.
-Note that not all components are currently supporting log rotation.
-(Raylet and Python/Java worker logs are not rotating).
+Note that not all components support log rotation.
+(Raylet, Python, and Java worker logs do not rotate).

-By default, logs are rotating when it reaches to 512MB (maxBytes), and there could be up to 5 backup files (backupCount).
-Indexes are appended to all backup files (e.g., raylet.out.1) If you’d like to change the log rotation configuration, you can do it by specifying environment variables.
+By default, logs rotate when they reach 512MB (maxBytes), and have a maximum of five backup files (backupCount).
+Indexes are appended to all backup files (e.g., raylet.out.1) To change the log rotation configuration, specify environment variables.
 For example,

 RAY_ROTATION_MAX_BYTES=1024; ray start --head # Start a ray instance with maxBytes 1KB.